-1. In the Registry Editor (Regedit.exe) window, navigate to the branch for which you want to modify the permissions.
-Right-click on the key, and choose Properties.
+- Navigate to the branch for which you want to modify the permissions.

-3. In the Advanced Security Settings dialog, note down the owner.
-If it displays the message Unable to display current owner, or if your account isn’t the current owner, click Change
+- In the Advanced Security Settings dialog, note down the owner.
+If it says Unable to display current owner, or if your account isn’t the current owner, click Change

-5. Your user account is showing up as the owner, but the change wouldn’t not applied until you click Apply.
+- Your user account is showing up as the owner, but the change wouldn’t be applied until you click Apply.

 Assigning Full Control Permissions for your User Account

-6. You’ve just change the ownership of the key, but that’s not enough.
+You’ve just changed the ownership of the key, but that’s not enough.
 You’ll need to assign necessary Permissions (usually, Full Control) to the specific branch in order to write to it.

-You’re now added your user account Full Control permissions.
+You’ve now granted your user account Full Control permissions.